Ronald G. Larson: Research contributions

 Larson is an expert in the theory and simulations of rheology, fluid mechanics, and transport phenomena.
 His research contributions are in self-assembling soft matter, especially polymers, colloids, surfactant-containing fluids, liquid crystalline polymers, biological macromolecules such as DNA, proteins, and polyelectrolytes.
 Larson (along with Susan Muller at UC Berkeley and Eric Shaqfeh at Stanford) is known for the discovery of fluid mechanical instabilities of polymeric fluids in curved streamlines due to polymer stretching.
-These type of streamlines, commonly found in Taylor-Couette flows, are of great importance to the polymer processing industry.
+These types of streamlines, commonly found in Taylor-Couette flows, are of great importance to the polymer processing industry.
 Analogous instabilities have been known for over a century for ordinary fluids such as air and water, and these instabilities drive common phenomena such as weather patterns, as well as vortices and other phenomena in common industrial flows of liquids.
 He has developed molecular constitutive equations for entangled polymers, as well as many predictive theories for nonlinear rheology of branched polymers, polymers unraveling in shear and extensional flows, polymer drag reduction, shear-induced alignment transitions in block copolymers, slip and cavitation in polymer solutions and melts, and arrested tumbling of liquid crystalline polymers.
 These methods have been used worldwide by researchers to understand and predict the flow properties of polymeric fluids.

-Larson is the sole author of two textbooks, “Constitutive Equations for Polymer Melts and Solutions”, and “The Structure and Rheology of Complex Fluids”.
-He has also co-authored with John Dealy and Daniel Read on the book, “Structure and Rheology of Molten Polymers”.
+Larson is the sole author of two textbooks, "Constitutive Equations for Polymer Melts and Solutions", and "The Structure and Rheology of Complex Fluids".
+He has also co-authored with John Dealy and Daniel Read on the book, "Structure and Rheology of Molten Polymers".

 According to Google Scholar, Larson's publications have received over 42,500 citations and his h-index is 87.